emlab-solutions/pyemaps/docs/source/visualization.rst

 in DigitalMicrograph:

 .. note::
-    For complete python script integrating pyemaps into DM, see *si_stereo.py* in samples directory.
+    For complete python script integrating pyEMAPS into DM, see *si_stereo.py* in samples directory.

 .. code-block:: python